-AXS-02 has received Orphan Drug Designation from the FDA.
-However, there is no guarantee that we will be able to maintain this designation for AXS-02, receive this designation for any of our other product candidates, or receive or maintain any corresponding benefits, including periods of exclusivity.
+AXS-02 received Orphan Drug Designation from the FDA.
+However, there is no guarantee that we will receive this designation for any of our other product candidates, or receive or maintain any corresponding benefits for any of our other product candidates that may receive Orphan Drug Designation in the future, including periods of exclusivity.

-AXS-02 has received Orphan Drug Designation from the FDA for the treatment of CRPS.
-We may also seek Orphan Drug Designation for our other product candidates, as appropriate.
+AXS-02 received Orphan Drug Designation from the FDA for the treatment of CRPS.
+Although we are no longer pursuing CRPS, we may also seek Orphan Drug Designation for our other product candidates, as appropriate.

-Orphan Drug Designation, however, may be lost if the indication for which we develop AXS-02 or the indications for which we develop any of our future product candidates do not meet the orphan drug criteria.
+Orphan Drug Designation, however, may be lost if the indications for which we develop any of our future product candidates do not meet the orphan drug criteria.
 Moreover, following product approval, orphan drug exclusivity may be lost if the FDA determines, among other reasons, that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the product to meet the needs of patients with the rare disease or condition.
-Even if we obtain orphan drug exclusivity for AXS-02, AXS-05, or any other of our current or future product candidates, that exclusivity may not effectively protect the product from competition because different products can be approved for the same condition.
+Even if we obtain orphan drug exclusivity for any of our current or future product candidates, that exclusivity may not effectively protect the product from competition because different products can be approved for the same condition.
 Even after an orphan product is approved, the FDA can subsequently approve a product containing the same principal molecular features for the same condition if the FDA concludes that the later product is clinically superior in that it is shown to be safer or more effective or makes a major contribution to patient care.

 The FDA or the EMA may grant orphan exclusivity to two different sponsors for the same compound or active molecule and for the same indication.
 For example, subsequent to our Orphan Drug Designation, the FDA granted Orphan Drug Designation to Thar Pharmaceuticals, Inc. for a zoledronic acid-containing product for the treatment of CRPS.
 Thar Pharmaceuticals was subsequently acquired by Grunenthal GmbH.
-If Grunenthal GmbH or another sponsor receives FDA approval for a zoledronic acid-containing product for the treatment of CRPS before we obtain FDA approval for AXS-02 for the treatment of pain associated with CRPS, we would be prevented from launching our product in the United States for this indication for a period of at least 7 years.
-If another sponsor receives EMA approval for a zoledronic acid-containing product for AXS-02 for the treatment of CRPS before we obtain EMA approval for AXS-02 for the treatment of pain associated with CRPS, we would be prevented from launching our product in the European Union for this indication for a period of at least 10 to 12 years.
+Although we are no longer pursuing CRPS, if Grunenthal GmbH or another sponsor had received FDA approval for a zoledronic acid-containing product for the treatment of CRPS before we had obtained FDA approval for AXS-02 for the treatment of pain associated with CRPS, we would have been prevented from launching our product in the United States for this indication for a period of at least 7 years.
+If another sponsor had received EMA approval for a zoledronic acid-containing product for the treatment of CRPS before we had obtained EMA approval for AXS-02 for the treatment of pain associated with CRPS, we would have been prevented from launching our product in the European Union for this indication for a period of at least 10 to 12 years.